No products in the cart.

 So how do we find a healthy support system if we don’t have one?
 Here are some suggestions for growing your circle:

-3. Activity-centered groups: There are lots of folks out there who love to hike, or bike, or try new foods.
-Finding a group based on a healthy activity not only grows your circle, but also gives you an opportunity to get out there and start enjoying life.
+3. Activity-centered groups: There are lots of folks out there who love to hike or bike, or try new foods.
+Finding a group based on a healthy activity not only grows your circle but also allows you to get out there and start enjoying life.
 Sites like Meet Up or Four Square offer various groups for activities and social events.

 4. Online support groups: Sites like Facebook or Instagram, and websites like Psychology Today or Support Groups Central offer many options for connecting with others who have similar backgrounds or life experiences, all online.